 Competent authorities should consider their response in the following order of priority: (see the flow diagram at ANNEX A.

-Immediate broadcast of initial safety message (navigational warning) concerning the new dangerous wreck.
+Immediate broadcast of initial Maritime Safety Information (MSI) (navigational warning) concerning the new dangerous wreck.

 Obtain as much information as possible about the new wreck.